E-rwinn/30-day-coding-journal/README.md

   <li>Styled the header section with CSS</li>
   <li>Laid down the basic layout for the project</li>
 </ul>
 <p>Today was the first day of my 30-day coding challenge.
 I wasn’t really sure what to build at first, so I decided to start small with a mini quote generator.
-I focused on getting the HTML structure set up and played around with styling the header using CSS — trying out colors, fonts, and spacing to make it look clean and simple.
-It was a nice way to get back into coding without feeling overwhelmed.
-I’m excited to add more features like JavaScript later, but for now, just laying down the basics felt good and gave me some momentum to keep going.</p>
+I focused on getting the HTML structure set up and played around with styling the header using CSS, trying out colors</p>
 <hr>
 <h1>Day 2</h1>
 <h3>What I did:</h3>